LeidyGil/leidygil.github.io/SQL_English.md

 This way, if a record with an employee and a project that already exists in the table is attempted to be added, an error will be generated, ensuring that there are no duplicate records in the intermediate table.
 Exercise:
-Create a query that SELECTs all employees along with the number of projects assigned to each one, demonstrating that there are no duplicate records in the intermediate table.
+Create a query that selects all employees along with the number of projects assigned to each one, demonstrating that there are no duplicate records in the intermediate table.
 The columns of the query should be 'nombre', 'puesto', and 'cantidad_proyectos'.
 ```sql
 SELECT e.nombre, e.puesto, COUNT(ep.proyecto_id) AS cantidad_proyectos